Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-7/001-node.js/README.md

 ## Node

-Code that runs without a Browser (no UI).
+Node.js is an open-source, cross-platform, server-side JavaScript runtime environment.
+It runs without a Browser (no UI).

 Code that is started using the terminal.

 ## Starting a Project

 1. `npm init` to create a node project and create a `package.json` file
+    * You can also do `npm init -y` that set everything up with the defaults.
 2. Create `app.js` as your "entry point" file
 3. Add a `"start"` script to `package.json`: `"start": "node app.js"`
 4. Run `npm start`